buggins/dlangide/README.md

 Windows build notes
 -------------------

+Pre-built win32 binaries can be found in releases section.

+As well, you can build it yourself.

 Recent builds with dmd under windows have issues with crash in OPTILINK linker from DMD.

 Workaround: add --arch=x86_mscoff or --arch=x86_64 to DUB commandline